rana2hin/Intelligent-Card-Sentinel/README.md

 Next, we'll move to Layer 2 (Fraud Likelihood Estimator).
 This layer will use supervised learning.

 ## Part 3: Layer 2- Fraud Likelihood Estimator.
 This layer takes transactions (potentially all, or those flagged as anomalous by Layer 1, though for a robust system, it's often better to score all for Layer 2) and predicts the probability of them being fraudulent.
 This is a supervised classification task.
-We'll use GradientBoostingClassifier as it's generally powerful for tabular data.
+We now rely on an `XGBoost` model with explicit class weighting to better handle the extreme imbalance in fraud labels.

 **Explanation of Layer 2 Code:**